 TOFT has become well-known for it's exciting (and ever-expanding!) range of postal subscriptions.
 Our first crochet subscription box was the Ed's Animals Club, where recipients received seven parcels a year containing the yarn and a pattern to make a previously unseen animal based on Kerry Lord's original standard form shaping.
 Established in 2014, there were over 35 additions to the menagerie who made their first appearance via the #edsanimals club before the club ended in 2019.
 Ed's Birds Club, established in 2017, is a crochet subscription offering and features 4 instalments of yarn and a crochet pattern to make a new mystery bird.
 This club has its origins in Kerry Lord's second book Edward's Menagerie: Birds and utilises a wide range of advanced techniques to create new feathery friends.
 We also have Ed's Dye Club – a crochet subscription posted out four times a year, containing a skein of exclusively dyed TOFT yarn to match a brand new aquatic or amphibian animal that has inspired the new colourway.
-Ed's Pins Club takes inspiration from all three of these clubs to send subscribers brand new enamel pin badges based on Kerry Lord's sketches of animals and birds in the Menagerie collection.
-No making required in this one, but the enamel badges look best adorning a TOFT project bag.
-Our newest subscription is Ed's Dolls Club: Making Women who Made History – a crochet subscription that offers three brand new dolls based on Kerry Lord's Edward's Emporium to celebrate some of the remarkable women who changed our world for the better.
+Ed's Dolls Club: Making Women who Made History is a crochet subscription that offers three brand new dolls based on Kerry Lord's Edward's Emporium to celebrate some of the remarkable women who changed our world for the better.
 The Centraliser Collection is a subscription where you recieve six exciting parcels throughout the year of TOFT's handy stitch marking tools, all uniquely designed using sketches of TOFT's favourite characters.
 Finally, we offer a subscription to our knitting and crochet magazine TOFT Quarterly.
 Established in 2016, this popular publication features a range of patterns and designs which showcase TOFT yarns in inspiring and exciting ways.